Year 5

 Homework

-• Once a term, your child will get a cross-curricular project to complete linked to an element of their learning in the classroom.
-This is a fantastic opportunity for you to collaboratively work with your child and learn together.
+- Once a term, your child will get a cross-curricular project grid to choose an activity to complete linked to an element of their learning in the classroom.
+This is a fantastic opportunity for you to work collaboratively with your child and learn together.

 P.E